srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

 #### Task 2: Add Code to Simulate Your CheeseCaveID IoT Device

-This section adds code to send telemetry from a simulated device.
+In this task, you will add the code to send telemetry from a simulated device.
 The device sends temperature (in degrees Fahrenheit) and humidity (in percentages), regardless of whether any back-end app is listening or not.

 1. Ensure that you have the **Program.cs** file open in Visual Studio Code.